andreskytt/ee_opendata/README.md

 Estonian guerrilla opendata repository

 There is a lot of data out there.
 Some of it is Estonian.
 Some of it is easily accessible but many things are not.
+The Estonian open-data initiatives are definitely laudable (http://www.riso.ee/et/avaandmete-roheline-raamat) but it takes time to open all the interesting data in a standardized way.
+This is where the community can help by finding the data, documenting it, creating scraping scripts etc.

-This repository is meant to collect information on what data is available where using what means.
+This repository is meant to collect information on what data is openly available where using what means.

 Add source code, URLs and documentation you find.